-Income before income tax expense, equity method investments and noncontrolling interests: As a result of the foregoing, our income before income tax expenses, equity method investment and noncontrolling interest increased to US\$4.4 million for the year ended December 31, 2012 from US\$4.0 million for the same period in 2011.
-Adjusted Non-GAAP income before income tax expenses, equity method investments and noncontrolling interest, which excludes the previously discussed non-cash gains or expenses recognized for non-recurring transactions for the year ended December 31, 2012 and 2011, was approximately US\$4.5 million and US\$5.8 million for the year ended December 31, 2012 and 2011, respectively.
+Income before income tax expense, equity method investments and noncontrolling interests: As a result of the foregoing, our income before income tax expenses, equity method investment and noncontrolling interest decreased to US\$0.72 million for the year ended December 31, 2013 from US\$4.39 million for the same period in 2012.

-Income tax expenses: We recognized an income tax expense of approximately US\$0.53 million and US\$1.04 million for the year ended December 31, 2012 and 2011, income tax expenses included: (1) current income tax expenses of approximately US\$1.36 million and US\$1.01 million, respectively; and (2) deferred income tax benefit of approximately US\$0.83 million for the year ended December 31, 2012 and net deferred income tax expenses of approximately US\$ 0.03 million for the year ended December 31, 2011.
-For the year ended December 31, 2012, the increase in current income tax expenses was primarily due to the increase in the overall effective income tax rate of our profitable PRC operating VIEs.
-For the year ended December 31, 2012 deferred income tax benefit recognized in relation to the amortization of the intangible assets identified in the acquisition transactions consummated in 2011 was approximately US\$0.22 million.
-For the year ended December 31, 2012, deferred income tax benefit recognized in relation to the net operating losses include an approximately US\$0.61 million deferred income tax benefit in relation to the net operating losses include an approximately US\$0.61 million deferred income tax expenses included an approximately US\$0.21 million deferred income tax expenses in relation to the gain on deconsolidation of subsidiaries recognized for the year ended December 31, 2011, an approximately US\$0.09 million deferred income tax benefit in relation to the gain on deconsolidation of subsidiaries recognized for the year ended December 31, 2011, an approximately US\$0.09 million deferred income tax benefit in relation to the assets identified upon acquisition of Quarzhou Zhi Yuan and Quanzhou Tian Xi Shun He for the year ended December 31, 2011 and an approximately US\$0.09 million deferred income tax benefit in relation to the net operating losses relate.
+Income tax expenses: We recognized a net income tax expense of approximately US\$0.82 million and US\$0.53 million for the years ended December 31, 2013 and 2012, respectively.
+For the year ended December 31, 2013 and 2012, net income tax expenses included: (1) current income tax expenses of approximately US\$1.30 million and US\$1.36 million, respectively; and (2) deferred income tax benefit of approximately US\$0.49 million and US\$0.83 million, respectively.
+For the year ended December 31, 2013 and 2012, deferred income tax benefit recognized in relation to the amortization of the intangible assets identified in the acquisition transactions consummated in 2011 was both approximately US\$0.22 million and an additional approximately US\$0.08 million deferred tax benefit was recognized for the year ended December 31, 2013 due to the disposal of trade mark upon disposal the 100% equity interest in Quanzhou Zhi Yuan and Quanzhou Tian Xi Shun He.
+We recognized an approximately US\$0.19 million and US\$0.61 million net deferred income tax benefit in relation to a portion of the net operating loss carry forward incurred by our PRC operating VIEs, which we consider likely to be able to be utilized with respect to future earnings of the entities to which the operating losses relate, after net of utilized amount resulted from net income generated during the year, and after deduction of US\$0.58 million and US\$nil allowance for the years ended December 31, 2013 and 2012, respectively, which related to the portion of the net operating loss carry forward, that we consider likely not be able to utilized due to insufficient future earnings.